Interpretation and Translation

 Language Access Planning

-Developing a language access plan is critical to ensuring that your school district communicates effectively with families with limited-English proficiency.
+Developing a language access plan is critical to ensuring that your school district communicates effectively with families with limited-English proficiency and for a subset of school districts, it is required by state law.

 - WSSDA model Language Access Plan: Policy 4218 | Procedure 4218P